If you are currently hurt or in danger, call 911.

 What are the options if you or a friend/family member has been assaulted?
 First off, remember sexual violence is never the fault of the victim.
 Believe the person and support them—especially if it is yourself.

-If the assault just happened, there are injuries, or people are still in danger, call 911.
+If the assault just happened and there are serious injuries, or people are still in danger, call 911.

 Go to the local emergency room at Liverpool, Lunenburg, or Bridgewater.